liquidcarbon/puppy/README.md

 # Puppy
-Your new best friend is quite fond of snakes and will guide you from zero python to complex environments, with a little help from some powerful friends.
+Your new best friend will help you set up python, with a little help from some powerful friends.

 <img src="https://github.com/liquidcarbon/puppy/assets/47034358/da604ebd-4ce3-4e5d-b88b-ef46de7367fc" width="270">